kayburns/women-snowboard/research/README.md

 Training scripts are provided [here](im2txt/train_scripts/).

 ## Running Analysis on Generated COCO Captions
+To create "confident subset", see `scripts/make_confident_set.py` For amplification bias of different nouns, see `find_bigrams.py` Any result from the paper can be recreated with [this](im2txt/data_analysis/eccv_results_2018.py) script.

 ## Flags added to training code:
+### move this to doc straings in the training code? flags to train any model should be clear from scripts?

 input_file_pattern2: Path for an additional path to tfrecord files.
 Use to train balanced model.